Cowen Trims YETI (NYSE:YETI) Target Price to $71.00

-YETI (NYSE:YETI – Get Rating) had its price target lowered by Cowen from $89.00 to $71.00 in a research note released on Thursday morning, Stock Target Advisor reports.
+YETI (NYSE:YETI – Get Rating) had its price objective reduced by Cowen from $89.00 to $71.00 in a research note issued to investors on Thursday morning, The Fly reports.

-Several other brokerages also recently commented on YETI.
-Berenberg Bank raised YETI from a hold rating to a buy rating and reduced their target price for the company from $103.00 to $92.00 in a report on Thursday, April 7th.
-Piper Sandler reduced their target price on YETI from $124.00 to $89.00 in a report on Wednesday, February 16th.
-Robert W. Baird reduced their target price on YETI from $90.00 to $70.00 in a report on Thursday.
-Credit Suisse Group reduced their target price on YETI from $115.00 to $100.00 in a report on Wednesday, January 26th.
-Finally, Citigroup reduced their price objective on YETI from $83.00 to $65.00 in a research note on Thursday.
-Three analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of Buy and an average target price of $86.42.
+A number of other research firms have also recently commented on YETI.
+Morgan Stanley cut their target price on YETI from $64.00 to $60.00 in a research report on Thursday.
+Raymond James dropped their price target on YETI from $86.00 to $73.00 in a research report on Thursday.
+Piper Sandler dropped their price target on YETI from $124.00 to $89.00 in a research report on Wednesday, February 16th.
+Credit Suisse Group dropped their price target on YETI from $115.00 to $100.00 in a research report on Wednesday, January 26th.
+Finally, Zacks Investment Research upgraded YETI from a sell rating to a hold rating in a research report on Thursday, April 21st.
+Three equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $86.42.

 YETI Holdings, Inc designs, markets, retails, and distributes products for the outdoor and recreation market under the YETI brand.
 The company offers hard and soft coolers, as well as cargo, bags, outdoor living, and associated accessories.
 It also provides drinkware products, such as colsters, lowballs, wine tumblers, stackable pints, mugs, tumblers, bottles, and jugs, as well as accessories comprising bottle straw caps, tumbler handles, jug mounts, and bottle slings under the Rambler brand.